 Initially, and perhaps most evidently, you can correct the violation.
 If the violation is comparatively minor, and correcting it would not cost you much or be a considerable burden, this might be the best way to go.

 Of course, just fixing a zoning violation isn't always modest or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a considerable remodeling of your home, and later found out that some small part of it technically doesn't conform to El Dorado, Arkansas's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is extremely minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Furthermore, if you have been residing on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your prevailing use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a El Dorado, Arkansas Attorney Help?
+What Can A El Dorado, Arkansas Attorney Do?

 If you find yourself facing zoning or other land use issues, it's essential to have good legal advice.
 A seasoned El Dorado, Arkansas attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.